-Physics 513 is a Web-based physics course for first-year graduate students at UTK.
+Physics 513 is a Web-based physics course for first-year graduate students at UTK and UTSI.
 The physical concepts, principles, and relations introduced in introductory and junior/senior-level physics classes are reviewed as students analyze and solve simple and advanced physics problems.
 Many of the problems to be analyzed and solved involve multiple core physics concepts.
 Physics 513 uses Web-based class modules.
 It is a three-hour course.
 Registered students meet once each week for in-class discussions.
 Students must complete a weekly homework assignment.

 Marianne Breinig (Physics)